Lemony Yellow Split Pea Side Dish

 - The recipe recommended rinsing the yellow split peas, and it did remove some of the extra starch and help the loose hulls to rise to the top.
 (If I had yellow split peas from a bag I might not bother to rinse them.)

-- I’m a fan of Minced Garlic (affiliate link) and Minced Ginger (affiliate link) that come in a jar for some things, but for a recipe like this you need fresh garlic and ginger root.
+- I’m a fan of Minced Garlic (affiliate link) and Minced Ginger (affiliate link) that come in a jar for some things, but for a recipe like this I’d prefer fresh garlic and ginger root if you can manage that.
 Use a big chef’s knife to chop up 3-4 garlic cloves to get 2 tsp. finely minced garlic.

 - Heat 2 T olive oil in a small heavy dutch oven, add the minced garlic and saute 1 minute.